Power BI vs Tableau: Who takes the win?

 Power BI vs Tableau: Visualisations

-Representing data using the right visualisations can make a complex data set easy to understand, helping make informed strategic decisions quickly and accurately.
+Representing data using the right visualisations can make a complex dataset easy to understand, helping make informed strategic decisions quickly and accurately.

 Power BI Visualisations